ReneJunior/final-project/README.md

 ## Instructions for reproduction
 As previously mentioned, the paper reproductive is located in the "deliver" folder.
 To run the experiment, follow the steps:
-1. At the beginning of this repository, there is a green button described in the download.
+1. At the beginning of this repository, there is a green button described in the `clone`.
 Click on it and copy the generated link.
 2. Open the terminal and type the combination below, replacing `***` with the copied link.
 ```
 git clone ***